 Upon successful completion of this course, the student will be able to:

-- Describe historical perspective of, and interventions used, regarding the various types of child abuse and family violence and their potential impacts on those affected.
+- Identify and explain the various types of child abuse and family violence and their potential impacts on those affected.

 This course will conform to Douglas College policy regarding the number and weighting of evaluations.

 Typical means of evaluation will include a combination of written research assignments, journals, class presentations, exams and class participation.